varmoh/documentation/dmr/1-Messaging-backbone-rabbitmq.md

 ## Provision RabbitMQ Clusters or Nodes (Locally or via Cloud)

 This means setting up RabbitMQ servers that will handle message passing.
-You can run these servers on your own hardware (local data centers) or use cloud services (like AWS, Azure, GCP).
+You can run these servers locally or use cloud services.
 Clusters involve multiple RabbitMQ nodes working together for reliability and scalability.

 ## Define Exchanges, Queues, and Routing Rules